-The installation displays on the framed monitor the selected portraits in 15 second intervals.
+The installation displays the selected portrait in 15 second intervals on the framed monitor.
 For the display of the final result the system also selects randomly among five possible configurations: in 75% of cases it shows just a single processed portrait, in 25% of cases it subdivides the square display area into four smaller squares each showing a smaller version of the portrait.
 Each of the four smaller portraits can be processed with a different filter and the right-hand portrait column can be mirrored along the vertical axis.
 This way of stacking together multiple images also resembles Andy Warhol's way of displaying and amassing of images.